Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Experimental Setting

 From Figure~\ref{fig:TTA}, we firstly conclude that the increased training time of RREA(semi) is not worth spending, since the improvement of its MRR is very low, compared to RREA(basic), and it reaches 90\% of its highest MRR in its first iteration.
-In addition, we conclude that in most cases, both versions of RREA, not only achieve the highest MRR, but also reach every threshold faster (steeper slope) in only few seconds or epochs, e.g., in D\_W\_15K\_V1, RREA(basic) needs only 61.38s (17 epochs) for 0.66 MRR.
-RDGCN is the next best method that achieves quite lower MRR in reasonable time.
-E.g., in D\_W\_15K\_V2 it needs only 213.51s (19 epochs) for 0.62 MRR.
-Last but not least, as we can see from Table~\ref{tab:coefficient_variation}, KDCoE and RDGCN have CVs greater than 1, which means that the time of each epoch varies a lot during training.
+In addition, we conclude that in most cases, both versions of RREA, not only achieve the highest MRR, but also reach every threshold faster (steeper slope) in only few seconds or epochs, e.g., in D\_W\_15K\_V1, RREA(basic) needs only 9.43s (7 epochs) for 0.69 MRR.
+RDGCN achieves quite lower MRR in reasonable time e.g., in D\_W\_15K\_V2 it needs only 107.19s (19 epochs) for 0.62 MRR.
+Although BERT\_INT is the fastest or the second fastest method (see Table~\ref{tab:time}), as it needs few short-lasting epochs for training, yet, it takes more time to fine-tune the BERT model and launch the training.
+This explains why BERT\_INT appears on right extreme of the x-axis in Figure~\ref{fig:TTA}, but it still manages to finish before all other methods.
+It is worth mentioning that it takes only 1 or 2 epochs to achieve an MRR that is even better than RREA or RDGCN.
+E.g., in D\_Y\_15K\_V1 it needs 281.97s (1 epoch) for 0.99 MRR.
+Last but not least, as we can see from Table~\ref{tab:coefficient_variation}, KDCoE, RDGCN and BERT\_INT have CVs greater than 1, which means that the time of each epoch varies a lot during training.
 In contrary to those methods, MTransE, MTransE+RotatE, RREA(basic), RREA(semi), and MultiKE exhibit low variability in epochs duration.